Roller Derby Dolls

 Nowadays, the sport has rules, which must be followed out on the track at the risk of the skater being sin binned, or worse, thrown out of the league!
 However, the roller girls are able to bring out their own unique personalities and whims by selecting a 'derby name' (eg. Athena Monster, Venis Envy, Punchy Bruiser, etc.) and by dressing up in fantasy outfits... fishnet stockings, hotpants, stripy socks, sexy corsets, studded belts, and Rocky Horror make up and hair.
 It could be said that many of the women who come to roller derby would classify themselves as exhibitionists.
 They are also outsiders to some degree - rebels, nerds, punks, lesbians, mums, and girls who just don't quite fit in to society generally.

-And only women can skate roller derby - no boys allowed.
-Men are still involved on the sidelines though: there are the guys who run the struggling roller-skating rinks where the girls scrimmage (practice bout), the coaches and umpires are often guys, and then there are the "skate widowers" - the boyfriends, partners and husbands who are left minding the kids while the women go off to skate.
+And initally only women could skate roller derby.
+Men now play but at first were involved only on the sidelines: there are the guys who run the struggling roller-skating rinks where the girls scrimmage (practice bout), the coaches and umpires are often dudes, and then there are the "skate widowers" - the boyfriends, partners and husbands who are left minding the kids while the women go off to skate.

 In Australia, the revived sport only really got going in 2007.
 Now, there are now several leagues including Sun State Roller Derby (QLD), Northern Brisbane Rollers (QLD), Brisbane City Rollers (QLD), The Towns Villians (QLD) Victorian Roller Derby League (VIC), Geelong Roller Derby (VIC), Adelaide Roller Derby League (SA), Canberra Roller Derby League (ACT), Perth Roller Derby (WA), WA Roller Derby (WA), Newcastle Roller Derby League (NSW) and the Sydney Roller Derby League (NSW).
 See all the roller derby leagues worldwide here.